PavelUchamprin/Assignment_1_Group_6/Working_Agreement.md

 ### 5. Deadlines
 All team members are expected to meet project deadlines and communicate to the team if they are unable to meet a deadline.
 Asana will be used to monitor deadlines and the whole workflow of the project.

+#### We, Aliya Kerimbekova, Elin Huliev, Pavel Uchamprin, agree to abide by the terms of this working agreement.